johngachara/alltech_mcp/README.md

-# 📈 Alltech MCP (Mini Control Panel)
+# 📈 Alltech MCP (Model Context Protocol)

 Originally, this project started as a standalone MCP (Model context protocol) server + client setup.
 After some challenges integrating with the OpenAI SDK — and with OpenAI now allowing **direct tool integrations** —
 the system was restructured and simplified.

-Instead of a full custom server and client, the MCP logic is now built **directly into the  openai adk**.
+Instead of a full custom server and client, the MCP logic is now built **directly into the  openai sdk**.
 This keeps it lightweight, faster to deploy, and easier to extend.

 ---